raspberrypilearning/getting-started-with-the-sense-hat/en/step_4.md

 Start by opening Python 3 from the main menu.

-When following the [guide](https://projects.raspberrypi.org/en/projects/astro-pi-guide/), you will have written a sample program which scrolls text across the LED matrix.
-The program contains two crucial lines, which import the Sense HAT software and create a `sense` object which represents the Sense HAT.
+You can then import the module and create a `sense` object.

 ```python
 from sense_hat import SenseHat